Allison Payne

 Long term studies

 Long-term studies can help answer pressing ecological questions while simultaneously creating research opportunties for early-career ecologists.
 I have enjoyed teaching and mentoring undergraduates as a field leader at Año Nuevo State Park for the Beltran lab’s research assistant program.
 I have also been a teaching assistant for an upper division field class, Field Methods for Large Marine Vertebrates, in which I help guide undergraduates through the scientific process from formulating questions, to collecting data, to publishing the results.
-We currently have two publications from these classes in review.
+We currently have published two manuscripts from these classes, including my dissertation chapter on reproductive senescence in elephant seals.

 Selected projects: